rhythm-65/temp-convert/README.md

 # temp-convert
 This Python Program allows you to convert Fahrenheit into Celsius.
-Fel free to use your IDE or online compilers to run this.
+Feel free to use your IDE or online compilers to run this.